unstoppablecarl/downsync/src/markdown/downsync-rules.md

 #### Unit Activation

-The Active Player activates their Taskforce Units one at a time until all Taskforce Units have activated.
+The Active Player activates their Taskforce Units one at a time until all Taskforce Units have been activated.
 Each Taskforce Unit may only be activated once and each Unit's activation must be completed before activating the next Unit.